erikgrinaker/python-chrono/doc/source/usage.rst

 The following sections describe some typical usage of the :class:`chrono.Date` class.
-The :class:`chrono.Time` and :class:`chrono.DateTime` classes behave in much the same way, but only :class:`chrono.Date` is covered, for simplicity.
+The :class:`chrono.Time` and :class:`chrono.DateTime` classes behave in much the same way, but for simplicity only :class:`chrono.Date` is covered here.

 Date parsing
 ------------